Argonautica: Callimachean epic

 Argonautica was just one of many narrative epics written in the Hellenistic period – and the only one to survive.
 Apollonius is too much of an individual for us to deduce from his work the nature of the other epics.
 It is known that Callimachus was an influential critic of contemporary epics but that need not have included Argonautica, which seems to have been responsive to his views.
 Thus even though modelled on the Homeric epic, it is much shorter, with four books totaling fewer than 6,000 lines (Homer's Iliad for example runs to more than 15,000).
-Apollonius may have been influenced here by Callimachus' advocacy of brevity.
+Apollonius may have been influenced here by Callimachus's advocacy of brevity.
 Possibly he was responding too to Aristotle's demand for "poems on a smaller scale than the old epics, and answering in length to the group of tragedies presented at a single sitting", since theatre audiences at the Dionysia typically sat through four plays per day and Argonauticas four books are about the same total length.

 The influence of Callimachus is seen in the widespread use of aitia, since these were a notable feature of his work too.
 More particularly, there are some pointed allusions to his work.
 For example, one line (1.1309) is a verbatim quotation of Callimachus (Aitia I fr.
 12.6 Pf): "And thus were those things to be accomplished in the course of time".
 The epiphany of Apollo in book 2, over the island of Thynia, is followed by an account of the god's deeds and worship (2.686–719) that recalls an account in Callimachus's Hymn to Apollo (97–104), and book 4 ends in a cluster of aitia, including the origins of the island Thera, the naming of Anaphe, and the water-carrying festival on Aegina, that are reminiscent of Aitia I and Iamb.
 8. This final cluster of aitia can seem like an arbitrary addition to the narrative, as if Apollonius prolonged the story just to add mere curiosities, but they may have been included as a final "programmatic statement" of support for Callimachean Aitia-style aesthetics, expressing Apollonius's debt to Callimachus as mentor.